 This lost and forgotten World War II fighter is a rare survivor and a sad memorial to its doomed pilot.

-When 24-year-old Flt Sgt Dennis Copping was forced to crash-land here in June 1942, he probably realized he stood no chance of survival.
-On June 28, 1942, Flt Sgt Dennis Copping of the RAF was flying a damaged P-40 Kittyhawk between two British airfields in Egypt for repairs and maintenance.
-But the aircraft never arrived at its destination, and for 70 years the Kittyhawk’s fate and that of its 24-year-old pilot remained a mystery.
+When 24-year-old Flt Sgt Dennis Copping was forced to crash-land here in June 1942 he probably realised he stood no chance of survival.
+On June 28, 1942, Flt Sgt Dennis Copping of the RAF was flying a damaged P-40 Kittyhawk between two British airfields in Egypt for repairs and maintaince.
+But the aircraft never arrived at its destination, and for 70 years the Kittyhawk’s fate, and that of its 24-year-old pilot, remained a mystery.

-The RAF fighter plane thought lost in the sands of time after its pilot crash landed in the desert during World War Two has been described as the “aviation equivalent of Tutankhamun’s Tomb.”
+The RAF fighter plane thought lost in the sands of time after its pilot crash landed in the desert during World War Two has been described as the “aviation equivalent of Tutankhamun’s Tomb”.
 The almost perfectly preserved Kittyhawk P-40 is an aviation time capsule that has remained unseen and untouched since it came down in the Sahara in June 1942.
-Scroll down for video
+Scroll down to page two for video

 There was no sign of the pilot’s remains.
 Perka documented the site and contacted the the Egyptian military who immediately seized the fighter plane’s guns and ammunition for safety reasons.
 Soon after its discovery was reported, locals also began stripping the plane for scrap metal.

 Flight Sergeant Copping, part of a fighter unit based in Egypt during the North Africa campaign against Rommel, is believed to have lost his bearings while flying the damaged Kittyhawk to another airbase for repair.
 All that is known is that he went off course and was never seen again.

 So what happened to this amazing time capsule?
 Well, like most things, it isn’t always that straight forward and even worse, it involves the giving away of a Spitfire.
 The Telegraph wrote in 2015: